cloudant/sync-android/doc/replication-policies.md

 #### ReplicationService

-`ReplicationService` is an abstract class and your subclass must implement the following abstract method:
+`ReplicationService` is an abstract class.

-* `protected abstract Replicator[] getReplicators(Context context)` This method should return an array of `Replicator` objects that define the replications you want to invoke.
+Before replications can begin, you must call `setReplicators(Replicator[])` on your concrete implementation to set the array of `Replicator` objects that define the replications you want to invoke.
+Any commands received by the `ReplicationService`
+(e.g. starting or stopping replications) before `setReplicators(Replicator[])` has been called will be queued and only processed once `setReplicators(Replicator[])` has been called.

 #### PeriodicReplicationService

 This abstract class is a child of `ReplicationService` and requires you to implement the following abstract methods:
-* `protected abstract Replicator[] getReplicators(Context context)` This method should return an array of `Replicator` objects that define the replications you want to invoke.
 * `protected abstract int getBoundIntervalInSeconds()` This method should return the interval (in seconds) you wish to have between replications when components are bound to the Service.
 * `protected abstract int getUnboundIntervalInSeconds()` This method should return the interval (in seconds) you wish to have between replications when components are not bound to the Service.
 * `protected abstract boolean startReplicationOnBind()` This should return `true` if you wish to have replications triggered immediately when a component binds to the Service.

 Note that internally this uses [android.app.AlarmManager.setInexactRepeating()](http://developer.android.com/reference/android/app/AlarmManager.html#setInexactRepeating(int, long, long, android.app.PendingIntent)) to schedule the repetition of the replications at the given intervals in a battery efficient way.
 This means the intervals between replications will not be exact.

+Before replications can begin, you must call `setReplicators(Replicator[])` on your concrete implementation to set the array of `Replicator` objects that define the replications you want to invoke.
+Any commands received by the `ReplicationService`
+(e.g. starting or stopping replications) before `setReplicators(Replicator[])` has been called will be queued and only processed once `setReplicators(Replicator[])` has been called.

 #### PeriodicReplicationReceiver